Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Free Quota**

-- International vendors: The free quota is limited and mostly depends on startups or project applications; there are rate/usage restrictions.
-Platforms such as DeepSeek provide daily free message quotas.
+- International manufacturers: The free quota is limited and mostly depends on startup or project applications; there are rate/usage restrictions.
 - Domestic manufacturers: often have free or low-price strategies, such as some free models and free token quotas.

 - **Compliance**